kennyb-222/fleetremote/README.md

 FleetRemote is a wrapper around the `fleetctl` command-line tool that simplifies interactions with remote hosts managed by Fleet.
 It allows users to run commands interactively on a specified host, similar to how SSH works, but through Fleet.
 This tool enhances the ease of interacting with hosts remotely.

-FleetRemote works on macOS and Linux platforms. **Windows is not supported**.
+FleetRemote runs on macOS and Linux platforms. **Windows is not supported**.

 ## Features
 - **Interactive Command Execution**: Run commands interactively on remote hosts via Fleet.